eclipse-cdt-cloud/website/README.md

 Please check the [Syna documentation](https://about.okkur.org/syna/docs/).
 The Syna theme heavily works with fragments, therefore the development differs a bit from a "normal" Hugo website.

+Every commit to the `main` branch will automatically published to <eclipse.dev/cdt-cloud>.

 ## Quick start

 ### Open in VSCode dev container